CoralVentures/coral_flutter/docs/bloc_patterns.md

 }
 ```

 As you can see, we are using `context.watch<CounterBloc>`.
-This is a shorthand for using `BlocBuilder`.
-An alternative way to write this is the following:
+This is a shorthand for using `BlocBuilder`, which you could write like this:

 ```dart
 class HomeC_CounterText extends StatelessWidget {